 The human mind is perfectly capable of interpreting and organising inputs in different ways and in fact does so with an enormous amount of variety and subtlety.
-This is also known as the ‘interpretist’ perspective.

 CBT Principle 2: Events don’t cause feelings.

 It’s not what happens around us that makes us feel a certain way, but how we interpret those events.
-We often claim that external events determine how we feel, but it is what we think those external events ‘mean’ that creates the reaction to thos events!
+We often claim that external events determine how we feel, but it is what we think those external events ‘mean’ that creates the reaction to those events!

 CBT Principle 3: We all develop unique ways of seeing the world.

 Our ‘view’ of how the world works is unique to us and is not a true representation of reality, known as perceptual constructivism.
-We have a tendency, as humans, to assume that if ‘we’ belive this is the ‘way the world works’, that other people MUST also see it that way.
+We have a tendency, as humans, to assume that if ‘we’ believe this is the ‘way the world works’, that other people MUST also see it that way.
 This is not true.

 CBT Principle 4: Mind affects body affects mind.